MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part2_Exporting.md

 5. Run the app by hitting play.

-See the [Windows Developer site](https://docs.microsoft.com/windows/uwp/publish/) for details on publishing to the Microsoft Store.
+See the <a href="https://docs.microsoft.com/windows/uwp/publish/" target="_blank">Windows Developer site</a> for details on publishing to the Microsoft Store.